makerdao/community/contributing/writing-style-guide.md

     - Set achievable deadlines.
     - Assign and divide tasks with other contributors.
         - Multiple contributors should not start work on similar projects individually.

-***Note:** When migrating to a new document (i.e., from Google Docs to HackMD), make sure to leave a note in the old file.
-Provide a link to the latest version.*

 #### Track Progress